Kendo UI for Angular FAQ

 When can I expect the same level of maturity and completeness in Kendo UI for Angular as in Kendo UI for jQuery?

 The plans for the future development of the Kendo UI for Angular suite are published and regularly updated on the Roadmap page.

 Kendo UI for Angular is a new addition to the Kendo UI family of commercial products.
-When the product is officially released in 2017, it will be backed by the same level of professional support and scheduled updates that are shipped by Kendo UI for jQuery.
+The suite is backed by the same level of professional support and scheduled updates that are shipped by Kendo UI for jQuery.